 (Host): Ok, that was pretty freaky.
 (Sorry, had to get some Halloween fun in there! 😉 ) Getting serious again, I know I enjoy this movie a lot, mostly because of Spencer Tracy.
 We get the whole tale more or less told from his character’s point of view, and it makes it easy to sympathize with his feelings on the matter.
 More than anything, the film is about the relationship between his character and his daughter (as played by Elizabeth Taylor).
 And that relationship feels real, from the way she calls him “Pops” and comes to him when she has trouble, or the way he tries to help her out (even if he keeps sticking his foot in his mouth).
 I’ve heard that Spencer Tracy had wanted Katharine Hepburn to play his wife in this movie, but others thought they were too romantic a team to play a domestic couple with children.
 Whatever the reason, I’m glad she wasn’t cast in this instance, as I feel that would have altered the movie too much.
 As we got it, the story is being told from Spencer Tracy’s perspective, and, as such, it focuses on him.
 If Katharine Hepburn was in it, I feel like it would have been harder to tell the story from his perspective, and it would have given us a different film entirely.

-(Host): This movie is available on Blu-ray from Warner Archive Collection, and is one hour, thirty-three minutes in length.
+This movie is available on Blu-ray from Warner Archive Collection.

 My Rating: 10/10